RedCorbie/Computer-science-bachelor-exam-materials/README.md

-Lecture-notes
+Computer Science bachelor exam materials
 =============

-Different lecture notes in LaTeX
+Lecture notes in Russian for the MIPT DIHT bachelor exam on computer Science